Marie-Thérèse Charlotte de Lamourous: Chaminade and the Family of Mary

-Death and legacy
+Beatification process

-Lamourous died on September 14, 1836, aged 81.
-She died in her room at the Miséricorde surrounded by her beloved daughters.
-Her legacy lives on in the works of the Sisters of Marie-Josephe and of the Misericorde, and in the thousands of Lay Marianists all over the world.
+De Lamourous died on September 14, 1836, aged 81.
+She died in her room at the Miséricorde surrounded by her spiritual daughters.

-Her cause for canonization was opened in 1911 and on December 21, 1989, the Sacred Congregation for the Causes of Saints decreed that she had practiced heroic virtue during her lifetime, thus she was given the title “Venerable.”
-Her feast day is September 14.
+Theologians approved de Lamourous's spiritual writings on 14 January 1920, and her cause was opened on 14 November 1923, granting her the title of a Servant of God.
+In 1989, the Sacred Congregation for the Causes of Saints decreed that de Lamourous had practiced heroic virtue during her lifetime, thus she was given the title Venerable.